mguryeva/api-docs/whitepapers/cyber•Chain.md

 - Ubiquitous Ownership and Access.
 Everybody should have a right to possess a piece of it.
 - Mesh networks future proof.
 It should work in every connected surroundings.
 - Interplanetary scale.
 It should work on Earth and Mars.
 - Tolerant.
-In the era machine learning it should work for any kind of thinking beasts.
+In the era of machine learning it should work for any kind of thinking beasts.
+- Open and Accessible.
+Everybody should be able to bring a bit to a quality of search results.
 - Blockchain Agnostic.
 Foundations behind its design should not rely on any protocol or stack rather be explicitly derived from the nature of the information itself.
 - Beautiful.
 Business model should not harm every minute experience.
 - Transparency and Trustfulness.
 Every piece of its reasoning and behavior can be audible by everybody.